gtzjh/mymodels/README.md

 ## 🤔 Why `mymodels`?

 Interpretable machine learning has gained significant prominence across various fields including geography, remote sensing, and urban planning.
 Machine learning models are valued for their robust capability to capture complex relationships within data through sophisticated fitting algorithms.
 Complementing these models, interpretability frameworks based on game theory—such as SHapley Additive exPlanations (SHAP)—provide essential tools for revealing such "black-box" models.
 These interpretable approaches deliver critical insights by ranking feature importance, identifying nonlinear response thresholds, and analyzing interaction relationships between factors.

 Despite these advantages, implementing interpretable machine learning workflows remains a complex and time-intensive process, particularly for those new to the field.
 There exists a notable gap in comprehensive, user-friendly tooling for executing these workflows efficiently.
-The mymodels project addresses this gap by automating the interpretable machine learning process, significantly reducing implementation time while maintaining analytical rigor.

 ## 👨‍🎓 Prerequisites for Beginners